canada-ca/design-system/common-design-patterns/featured-link.md

             <figcaption><b>Featured link - large screen</b></figcaption>
             <img src="../images/featured-link-en.png" class="img-responsive" alt="Featured link for large screens.
 Text version below:" />
             <details>
-                <summary class="wb-toggle" data-toggle='{"print":"on"}'>Image description:</summary>
+                <summary class="wb-toggle" data-toggle='{"print":"on"}'>Image description: featured link - large screen</summary>
                 <p>
                     A featured link is displayed in a blue band that spans the length of the screen.
 Above the featured link is the department name (Natural Resources Canada) followed by a short description about the department.
-Below the featured link is a Most requested heading followed by three links.
                 </p>
             </details>
         </figure>